Spontaneous flow instabilities of active polar fluids in three dimensions

-Our results accurately predict the type of spontaneous flow in 3D and provide a more comprehensive understanding of 3D active fluids.
-We have shown how 3D active matter differs from its 2D counterpart due to the increased degrees of freedom.
-Indeed, we found a bending or wrinkling instability mediating spontaneous flow in 3D, but not in 2D, explaining earlier experimental observations with direct implications for understanding biological morphogenesis and finding design principles for the control of active matter.
+Our results accurately predict the type of spontaneous flow in 3D and provide a comprehensive understanding of 3D active fluids, unifying previously made observations and explaining their physical origin.
+We have shown how 3D active matter differs from its 2D counterpart due to the additional degrees of freedom.
+Indeed, we found a bending or wrinkling instability mediating spontaneous flow in 3D, explaining earlier experimental observations~\cite{chandrakar_confinement_2020,strubing_wrinkling_2020,najma_competing_2022,Sarfati2022} with direct implications for understanding biological morphogenesis and finding design principles for the control of active matter.

+{ \textit{Acknowledgements.}} This work was supported by the Center for Scalable Data Analytics and Artificial Intelligence (ScaDS.AI) Dresden/Leipzig, funded by the Federal Ministry of Education and Research (BMBF, Bundesministerium f\"{u}r Bildung und Forschung).
+We thank the Scientific Computing Facility of MPI-CBG and the Center for Information Services and High Performance Computing (ZIH) of TU Dresden for providing the compute resources for the numerical simulations.
+We thank the anonymous referees for their constructive comments.